crcollins/ml-class/README.md

 	git submodule update
 	# Now run the test script
 	python example.py
-	# Or run the neural net test script
+	# Or run the neural net test script (This creates a neural net with 2 hidden layers)
-	python neural.py
+	python neural.py 40 40